isabella232/training-fundamentals-gitpod-lab-src/README.md

 ## Instructions

+Follow the instructions in `exercise-book-draft.html`.

-First, open the lab environment in Gitpod!
+You'll use this lab environment in Gitpod:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/confluentinc/training-fundamentals-gitpod-lab-src)

-Then...

 Have fun!